simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 *Advaita:* A Vedanta non-dualist sect.

-*Dalai Lama:* The secular ruler of Tibet, living in the Potala at Lhasa.
+*Dalai-Lama:* The secular ruler of Tibet, living in the Potala at Lhasa.

 *Sweeper:* One belonging to the Sudras, the untouchables, or lowest of the four castes.